 Non-Seminoma – Germ Cell Tumours

-Non-seminoma germ-cell tumours are also a common form of testicular cancerA disease where abnormal cells split without control and spread to other nearby body tissue and/or organs.
-Cancer cells can also spread to other parts of the body through the bloodstream and lymph systems..
+Non-seminoma germ-cell tumours are also a common form of testicular cancera disease where abnormal cells split without control and spread to other nearby body tissue and/or organs.
 They often develop between their late teens and early 20’s, and often develop and metastasise more quickly than seminomas.
 There are four primary types of non-seminoma germ-cell tumours.

 Embryonal Carcinomas

 Embryonal carcinomas are a common type of testicular tumours that often develop from primordial germ cells, which are germ cells that have not yet developed into gametes.
-While this type of tumour can be aggressive, it often has a good prognosis.
+While this type of tumoura tissue mass that forms from groups of unhealthy cells can be aggressive, it often has a good prognosis.

 In some cases, embryonal carcinomas can increase levels of alpha-fetoprotein (AFP), which is responsible for transporting heavy metal ions in fetal blood during early stages of pregnancy, and HCG in the blood.